K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

    KeepAliveTimeout 30
    HotBackup Off

-   // If your code looks funky or just run a lot of times it is your CCSID.
+   // If your code looks funky a lot of times it is your CCSID.
 This seems to help DefaultFsCCSID 37
    CGIJobCCSID 37
    ```